-Benchmark 6 - Internet Explorer Launch Time (milliseconds)
+Benchmark 7 - Internet Explorer Launch Time (milliseconds)

-The following chart compares the average launch times of Internet Explorer after rebooting the machine for each Internet Security product we tested.
+The following chart compares the average launch times of Internet Explorer after rebooting the machine for each security product we tested.
 Products with lower launch times are considered better performing products in this category.

-Benchmark 7 - Installation Time (seconds)
+Benchmark 8 - Installation Time (seconds)

-The following chart compares the minimum installation time it takes for Internet Security products to be fully functional and ready for use by the end user.
+The following chart compares the minimum installation time it takes for security products to be fully functional and ready for use by the end user.
 Products with lower installation times are considered better performing products in this category.

-Benchmark 8 - Installation Size (megabytes)
+Benchmark 9 - Installation Size (megabytes)

-The following chart compares the total size of files added during the installation of Internet Security products.
+The following chart compares the total size of files added during the installation of security products.
 Products with lower installation sizes are considered better performing products in this category.

-Benchmark 9 - File Copy, Move and Delete (seconds)
+Benchmark 10 - File Copy, Move and Delete (seconds)

-The following chart compares the average time taken to copy, move and delete several sets of sample files for each Internet Security product tested.
+The following chart compares the average time taken to copy, move and delete several sets of sample files for each security product tested.
 Products with lower times are considered better performing products in this category.

-Benchmark 10 - Installation of Third Party Applications (seconds)
+Benchmark 11-Installation of Third Party Applications (seconds)

-The following chart compares the average time taken to install 3 different third party applications for each Internet Security product tested.
+The following chart compares the average time taken to install 3 different third party applications for each security product tested.
 Products with lower times are considered better performing products in this category.

-Benchmark 11 - Network Throughput (seconds)
+Benchmark 12 - Network Throughput (seconds)

-The following chart compares the average time to download a sample set of common file types for each Internet Security product tested.
+The following chart compares the average time to download a sample set of common file types for each security product tested.
 Products with lower times are considered better performing products in this category.

-Benchmark 12 - File Format Conversion (seconds)
+Benchmark 13 - File Format Conversion (seconds)

-The following chart compares the average time it takes for five sample files to be converted from one file format to another (MP3 ↔ WMA, MP3 ↔ WAV) for each Internet Security product tested.
+The following chart compares the average time it takes for five sample files to be converted from one file format to another (MP3 ↔ WMA, MP3 ↔ WAV) for each security product tested.
 Products with lower times are considered better performing products in this category.

-Benchmark 13 - File Compression and Decompression (seconds)
+Benchmark 14 - File Compression and Decompression (seconds)

-The following chart compares the average time it takes for sample files to be compressed and decompressed for each Internet Security product tested.
+The following chart compares the average time it takes for sample files to be compressed and decompressed for each security product tested.
 Products with lower times are considered better performing products in this category.

-Benchmark 14 - File Download (seconds)
+Benchmark 15 - File Download (seconds)

 The following chart compares the average time taken to download a set of setup files from a local server.
 The test was performed 5 times, and the average of all 5 runs was taken as the result.
-Products with lower times are considered better performing products in this category.
+Products with lower times are considered better performing products in this category.\

-^{}Panda Internet Security was omitted from the results as the test was blocked by the software.
+\Avast was excluded from the above comparison chart due to the test script being blocked by the software.

-Benchmark 15 - PE Scan Time (seconds)
+Benchmark 16 - PE Scan Time (seconds)

-The following chart compares the average time taken to scan a set of 6351 portable executable files (totaling 2076 MB) for each Internet Security product tested.
+The following chart compares the average time taken to scan a set of 6351 portable executable files (totaling 2076 MB) for each security product tested.
 This time is calculated by averaging the initial (Run 1) and subsequent (Runs 2-5) scan times.
 Products with lower scan times are considered better performing products in this category.

-Benchmark 16 - File Copy Disk to Disk (seconds)
+Benchmark 17 - File Copy Disk to Disk (seconds)

-The following chart compares the average time taken to copy a total of 8,501 files, with a total file size of 5.44GB files, from one local drive to another local drive for each Internet Security product tested.
+The following chart compares the average time taken to copy a total of 8,501 files, with a total file size of 5.44GB files, from one local drive to another local drive for each security product tested.
 The test was performed 5 times, and the average of all 5 runs was taken as the result.
 Products with lower times are considered better performing products in this category.

-Benchmark 17 - File Copy Over Network (seconds)
+Benchmark 18 - File Copy Over Network (seconds)